gastonmancini/go-auth-api-sample/README.md

 ## 🧬 Development

 The application is written purely in golang.
-MySql is used to persiste the application data.
+MySql is used to persist the application data.

 ### Layout